This article discusses the Android features that are supported in Secure Mail.

 In Secure Mail for Android, when a user reports a phishing mail, an EML file is generated as an attachment corresponding to that mail.
 Admins receive this mail and can view the ActiveSync headers associated with the reported mail.

 To enable this feature, an admin must configure the Report Phishing Email Address policy and set the Report Phishing Mechanism as Report Via Attachment in the Citrix Endpoint Management console.
-For details, see Report phishing email (as an attachment).
+For details about configuring MDX policies for Secure Mail, see MDX policies for mobile productivity apps.

 In Secure Mail for Android, you can receive mail notifications from subfolders of your mail account.